poulzinho/poulzinho.github.io/.github/pull_request_template.md

 - [ ] I performed a self-review of my code
 - [ ] I commented hard-to-understand code
 - [ ] I made corresponding changes to the documentation
-- [ ] I added tests (if needed) and checked that current unit tests pass locally
+- [ ] I added tests (if needed) and checked that current unit tests passed locally